rubengr16/BeginnersGuidePython3/README.md

 # Python
-Examples and Exercices form "A beginners Guide to Python3 Programming" by John Hunt
+Examples and exercices from "A beginners Guide to Python3 Programming" by John Hunt.
+Other exercices made for fun.